Preventing Diabetes Problems

 View or Print All Sections

 Diabetes can damage blood vessels and lead to heart disease and stroke.
 You can do a lot to prevent heart disease and stroke by managing your blood glucose, blood pressure, and cholesterol levels; and by not smoking.

 Hypoglycemia occurs when your blood glucose drops too low.
 Certain diabetes medicines make low blood glucose more likely.
 You can prevent hypoglycemia by following your meal plan and balancing your physical activity, food, and medicines.
 Testing your blood glucose regularly can also help prevent hypoglycemia.

 Diabetic neuropathy is nerve damage that can result from diabetes.
 Different types of nerve damage affect different parts of your body.
 Managing your diabetes can help prevent nerve damage that affects your feet and limbs, and organs such as your heart.

 Diabetic kidney disease, also called diabetic nephropathy, is kidney disease caused by diabetes.
 You can help protect your kidneys by managing your diabetes and meeting your blood pressure goals.

 Diabetes can damage your eyes and lead to low vision and blindness.
-The best way to prevent diabetes-related eye disease is to manage your blood glucose, blood pressure, and cholesterol; and to not smoke.
-Also, have a dilated eye exam once a year.
-Finding eye disease early can help prevent vision loss.
+The best way to prevent eye disease is to manage your blood glucose, blood pressure, and cholesterol; and to not smoke.
+Also, have a dilated eye exam at least once a year.

 Diabetes can lead to problems in your mouth, such as infection, gum disease, or dry mouth.
 To help keep your mouth healthy, manage your blood glucose, brush your teeth twice a day, see your dentist at least once a year, and don’t smoke.